erailea/nextjs-resume/edit-me/cms/projects/4-subem-net.md

 name: Subem.Net
 ---

 It is an LMS, CRM and reporting project that uses .NET Web Api, MSSQL and AngularJS, VueJS, DevExpress.
-The Project is served to small, medium, and large education companies within internal licensing system.
-From the beginning of project, I supported the architectural decisions and the workflow as well as the integration part
+The Project is served to small, medium, or large educational institutions with an internal licensing system.
+From beginning of the project i supported the architectural decisions and the workflow as well as the integration part